daisvke/Arachnida/README.md

 options:
   -h, --help            show this help message and exit -s SEARCH_STRING, --search-string SEARCH_STRING
-                        If not empty enables the string search mode -p IMAGE_PATH, --image-path IMAGE_PATH
+                        If not empty enables the string search mode: only images which 'alt' attribute contains the search string are saved
+  -p IMAGE_PATH, --image-path IMAGE_PATH
                         indicates the path where the downloaded files will be saved.
 If not specified, ./data/ will be used.